 There are a variety of national and local taxes and fees.
-These include port charges, consular fees, TV and telephone licenses, driving license fees, airport arrival and departure tax, business registration tax, cleaning tax and advertising tax.
+These include port charges, consular fees, tax on minerals, business registration tax, cleaning tax and advertising tax.

 Chapter 6 Taxation of Individuals

 General

 Under Albanian law, all individuals are liable to income tax.
 While residents pay tax on all taxable income sources, non-residents pay tax only on income generated within the territory of Albania.
 Residents are considered to be persons who stay in Albania, in aggregate for a period or periods exceeding 183 days in a tax year.